 - Freedom from Fear and Distress

-Not only do we support the “five freedoms,” but we will work with our suppliers to ensure that they are adopted and implemented.
+Not only do we support the “five freedoms,” but we continue to work with our suppliers to ensure that they are adopted and implemented.

 We require all of our dairy suppliers to be certified to the Farmers Assuring Responsible Management (FARM) animal care standards or a more stringent equivalent.
 This means our dairy suppliers are committed to quality farm management practices as well as safe, wholesome dairy products.
-We joined the Innovation Center for U.S. Dairy to advance the efforts of the dairy community by sharing best practices and improving accountability within the industry.
+We joined the Innovation Center for U.S. Dairy and the Dairy Sustainability Alliance to advance the efforts of the dairy community by sharing best practices and improving accountability within the industry.

 We conduct annual humane handling audits through our own internal Professional Animal Auditor Certification Organization (PAACO) Certified auditor on our Own Brand vendors in addition to requiring our fresh beef and pork suppliers to have 3rd party validation on-file of meeting North American Meat Institute (NAMI) Standards for Humane Handling guidelines.
 We are a member of the North American Meat Institute as well as a member of the Pork Retail Advisory Committee, which meets at least once a year to review relevant industry issues, including animal well-being.